 for $j = 1,2$, then $Q_1 \cap Q_2$ contains $Q$, and is therefore parabolic. $P_1$ is contained in $Q_2$, and hence normalizes $P_2$.
 Similarly, $P_2$ normalizes $P_1$.
 According to Proposition~\ref{4C}, we have indeed $Q_1 = Q_2$.

-Next, assume that existence in (a) has been proved for all proper boundary components of $(P,\FX)$.
-Let $Q_1$ be an admissible parabolic sub-group of $P$, with associated canonical normal sub-group $P_1 \subset Q_1$, and containing $Q$.
-Then $Q \cap P_1$ is a parabolic sub-group of $P_1$ (as $P_1$ is normal in $Q_1$).
-If $Q_1 \ne P$, meaning that $P_1$ underlies proper boundary components of $(P,\FX)$, then by our induction hypothesis, there exists an admissible parabolic sub-group $Q_{12}$ of $P_1$, with associated canonical normal sub-group $P_2 \subset Q_{12}$, such that
+Next, assume that existence has been proved for all proper boundary components of $(P,\FX)$.
+Let $Q_1$ be an admissible parabolic subgroup of $P$, with associated canonical normal subgroup $P_1 \subset Q_1$, and containing $Q$.
+Then $Q \cap P_1$ is a parabolic subgroup of $P_1$ (as $P_1$ is normal in $Q_1$).
+If $Q_1 \ne P$, meaning that $P_1$ underlies proper boundary components of $(P,\FX)$, then by our induction hypothesis, there exists an admissible parabolic subgroup $Q_{12}$ of $P_1$, with associated canonical normal subgroup $P_2 \subset Q_{12}$, such that